-"Do you NOW believe, or are you even WILLING to believe, that there IS a Power greater than yourself?"
+"Do you NOW believe, or are you even WILLING to believe, that there IS a Power greater than yourself which could restore you to sanity?"

 Please answer one at a time, yes or no; and then be seated.

 (Please have each person standing answer the question)